MileHacker Logo

 Happy Hours and Dining Deals

-• Look for "comida corrida" (set lunch menus) at many local restaurants during midday hours (typically 1 PM - 4 PM).
+• Look for "comida corrida" (set lunch menus) at many local restaurants in the middle of the day hours (typically 1 PM - 4 PM).
 These present a multi-course meal (soup, main dish, drink, sometimes dessert) at an excellent value.

 • Many bars, especially in Colonia Americana, feature happy hour specials on drinks during early evening hours.

-• Seek out local cafes for morning coffee and pastries at lower prices than large chains.
+• Seek out local cafes for morning coffee plus pastries at lower prices than large chains.

 • Visit mercados for fresh produce and snacks at local prices.